russelljjarvis/teiili/README.md

                       method='euler',
                       name='Synapse1')
 ```
-For a more detailed explanation have a look at our [https://teili.readthedocs.io/en/latest/scripts/Tutorials.html](Tutorial)
+For a more detailed explanation have a look at our [Tutorial](https://teili.readthedocs.io/en/latest/scripts/Tutorials.html)
 ## Examples
-Please look at the [https://teili.readthedocs.io/en/latest/scripts/Tutorials.html#neuron-synapse-tutorial](Neuron & Synapse example), which is located in `examples/`.
+Please look at the [Neuron & Synapse example](https://teili.readthedocs.io/en/latest/scripts/Tutorials.html#neuron-synapse-tutorial), which is located in `examples/`.
 You can also use them to test your installation.
 To run an example and test if eveything is working, run the following command
 ```